hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 | [CosmosDB](https://learn.microsoft.com/en-us/azure/cosmos-db/)        | ❌                          | ✅        | ❌          |
 | [MongoDB](https://www.mongodb.com/)                                   | ❌                          | ❌        | ❌          |

-You might have noticed that we haven't included every possible combination.
+You probably noticed that we haven't included every possible combination.
 For example, [EdgeDB](https://www.edgedb.com/) is relational, does not support SQL queries, and it is not tabular, even though it uses tables as an underlying storage.
 [Dataphor](https://github.com/dataphor/Dataphor), on the other hand, is both tabular and relational but lacks SQL support too.

 Most databases I've come across fit into one of the categories listed in the table above.